beajorrin/DTC-Bioinformatic-Course/Readme.md

 **Blast** (command line version) has been installed on the computers + virtual machines (read more here: https://www.ncbi.nlm.nih.gov/books/NBK279690/)
 As with the webserver, you can run **blastn** queries against a database (quick start here: https://www.ncbi.nlm.nih.gov/books/NBK569856/) or against another file.
 To list these options available:

+>[!WARNING]
+> work a bit on this part, to give some sense. download specific genes

 :keyboard:
 ```bash